dvankley/firefly-plaid-connector-2/README.md

 I recommend copying the `.env.example` file to a new `.env` file, filling in your credentials, setting `PLAID_ENV` to `development` (unless you're using `production` for some reason), and setting `PLAID_PRODUCTS` to `transactions`.
-Note that if you leave `PLAID_PRODUCTS` set to the default `auth,transactions`, you won't be able to connect to some of the financial institutions you might expect to be able to because they don't support the `auth` product.
+Note that if you leave `PLAID_PRODUCTS` set to the default `auth,transactions`, you won't be able to connect to some of the financial institutions you might expect because they don't support the `auth` product.

 Once you have Quickstart running, just follow the UI prompts to connect to your financial institutions.
 For each institution you connect to, Plaid should give you an `item_id` and an `access_token`.
 Make a note of both.